EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-computes the upward water flow in the soil layers
+Computes the upward capillary flux of water through soil layers using the Van Dijk (2010) method.

 **Parameters**
 - **Fields**